MIT-LCP/mimic-website/content/gettingstarted/demo.md

 ## Accessing the demo data

-- Create an account on PhysioNet using the following link: https://physionet.org/pnw/login.
-If you already have a PhysioNetWorks account, [log in to it](https://physionet.org/pnw/login).
-- Navigate to the project page on PhysioNet: https://physionet.org/works/MIMICIIIClinicalDatabaseDemo/
+- Navigate to the project page on PhysioNet: https://physionet.org/content/mimiciii-demo/
-- Read the Data Use Agreement and, if you agree to the terms and conditions for usage, click "I agree" to access the data files.
+- Scroll to the "Files" section to view and download the data.